DelMaestroGroup/pimc/README.md

 ============

 This program has been successfully compiled and run on both Intel and AMD systems using g++, pathscale and icpc.
 Before installing, one needs to ensure that all dependencies are met.
+We recommend that the required libraries (boost and blitz) are installed in a `local` folder inside your home directory: `~/local`.

 Dependencies {#dependencies}
 ------------